garrandall/popular-music-data/tracks/-you-re-puttin---a-rush-on-me-stephanie-mills.md

 You're puttin' a rush on me
 (Oh, babe)
 But I'd like to know you better
-(Puttin' a rush on me, don't-don't do it, babe)
+(Puttin' a rush on me, don't don't do it, babe)
 You're puttin' a rush on me
 (I can't stand it, baby)
 But I'd like to know you better